tyson312/pan-af-container/Readme.md

 11. now you need to update the docker-compose.yml file to reflect the new version number you want to launch next time (the one you just saved, not the clean boot).

-12. Try stopping the container with `docker stop panaf`
+12. Try stopping the container with `docker stop panaf` or `docker-compose down`

 13. Start it again with `docker-compose up -d`